+Exercises Exercise 12.1 Evaluating diagrams with F-matrices Evaluate the following diagram, writing the result in terms of F's.
 Exercise 12.2 Locality Principle Show that the locality principle (Fig. 12.12) is derivable from our other rules for evaluating diagrams, and is not therefore an independent assumption.
-Braiding Diagrams1 In chapters 8, 9, and 12 we focused on planar diagrams.
+Braiding Diagrams In chapters 8, 9, and 12 we focused on planar diagrams.
 These diagrams can be thought of as describing the physics of objects that live in 1+1 dimension.
 More to the point, the nontrivial physics we discovered is really just a reflection of the nontrivial structure of the Hilbert spaces we are working with.
 Here we extend our diagrammatic rules to the 2+1 dimensional world.
 In particular we want to describe what happens when we braid world lines.
 In chapter 10 we started to discuss braiding of identical particles and we continue that discussion here.
 13.1 Three Dimensional Diagrams We begin by generalizing the concept of a diagram that we developed in chapters 9-16.
 The diagrams we want to consider now allow over- and under-crossings of lines as in Fig. 13.1.
-We will end up with a set of rules that are conceptually similar to the knot-invariants we discussed way back in chapter 2 - we take a picture of a generalized knot (like Fig. 13.1) and we reduce it to an output number.
+We will end up with a set of rules that are conceptually similar to the knot-invariants we discussed way back in chapter 2 - starting with a picture of a generalized knot (like Fig. 13.1), we reduce it to an output number.
 The generlization here is that the lines have labels (a, b, c, ...) and lines can fuse with each other in addition to crossing over and under each other.
 We should be somewhat cautious here that whereas when we considered the Kauffman bracket invariant, we had regular isotopy invariance - meaning that, treating strands as ribbons, any deformation of the diagram was allowed as long as we did not cut any strands.
 In contrast here (while we should still treat strands as ribbons) not all deformations are allowed.
 In general we will only have the same type of causal isotopy as described in section 12.3 (that is, we cannot freely deform a particle line going forward in time to one that goes backwards in time).
 Of course there do exist anyon theories with a higher level of isotopy invariance (regular isotopy), which we will discuss in chapter 16, but we should realize that these are not generic.
-Our rules for evaluating diagrams with over- and under-crossings will be a consistent extension of a set of rules for evaluating planar diagrams2.
+Our rules for evaluating diagrams with over- and under-crossings will be a consistent extension of a set of rules for evaluating planar diagrams.
 Our next task is to consider how we handle over- and under-crossings.
 With this information, used in conjunction with the rules we have already developed for planar algebras, we will be able to evaluate any diagram in 2+1 dimensions.

-1This chapter continues the development of the diagrammatic algebra in some detail.
+This chapter continues the development of the diagrammatic algebra in some detail.
 Those who would like a brief and easier (albeit not as general) introduction to diagrammatic algebra should go straight to chapter 16.

 Fig. 13.1 A diagram with over- and under-crossings representing a process in 2+1 dimensions.

-2In mathematical language, the rules introduced in this chapter give additional structure to a unitary fusion category to make it a unitary braided fusion category, or unitary ribbon fusion category (these notions are equivalent.
+In mathematical language, the rules introduced in this chapter give additional structure to a unitary fusion category to make it a unitary braided fusion category, or unitary ribbon fusion category (these notions are equivalent).